thebosslol66/cyberarena-api/README.md

 ├── settings.py  # Main configuration settings for project.
 ├── static  # Static content.
 ├── tests  # Tests for project.
+├── test_data # Folder containing all the data needed for the test concerning
+              # the creation of cards and validation of profile pictures
 └── web  # Package contains web server.
 Handlers, startup config.
     ├── api  # Package with all handlers.
     │   └── router.py  # Main router.